Healthy Homes Assessment Petone

 Heating Petone

-Petone rental properties should have a permanent source of heating that is able to heat the largest or main living space to at least 18degC, even on the coldest days of the year.
-This is the minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being as well as their mental health.
+Rental properties in Petone should have a permanent heating source that can warm the largest or main living area to at minimum 18degC, even during the winter coldest days.
+This is the minimum temperature indoors recommended by the World Health Organisation for people’s physical well-being and mental well-being.

-The source of heat requirements for it to be permanent (i.e. not portable), at minimum 1.5 kW of heating capacity, and it must have the minimum heating capacity needed in the living area.
-The Heating Assessment Tool can be used to determine if the fixed heater(s) are sufficient or whether you will require to "top up" with an additional heater.
-Open fires and unflued combustion heaters, such as small portable LPG bottle heaters are not considered to be acceptable heating options in those following the Healthy Homes Standard.
+The heating source needs to remain fixed (i.e., not portable) and at least 1.5 horsepower in capacity and have the minimum required heating capacity to heat the living space in general.
+A Heating Assessment Tool can be used to determine if the existing fix heater(s) are sufficient or if you’ll need to top up with a new heater.
+Fires that are open and unflued heaters such as portable LPG bottle heaters are not considered acceptable heating options for The Healthy Homes Standard.

-If the heating that you offer is an electric heater or heat pump, it must be equipped with the thermostat.
-This makes the heating more consistent and efficient.
-In most houses, larger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters are required.
-However, in some cases like apartments with small spaces, a smaller fixed electric heater may suffice.
+If the heating you provide is an electric heater (or heat pump), then it must include the thermostat.
+This will make the heating more uniform and efficient.
+For most houses, larger fixed heating systems such as wood burners, heat pumps, pellet burners or flued gas heaters will be required.
+In some instances, like small apartment buildings an electric, fixed heater might be enough.

-If the living area already has a permanent heating source, like the heat pump, it may require an update in order to comply with the standards.
-Certain kinds of heaters aren’t able to be utilised to meet the standard since they’re either not effective, cost prohibitive to operate and/or unsafe to run.
+If the living area already has a permanent heating source like an air conditioner, it might just require a top up to meet the standards.
+Certain kinds of heaters aren’t able to be utilised to meet the quality as they are either costly, not cost-effective to run, or are unsafe to operate.

 Ventilation Petone

-Each liveable space in a rental home must have at least one openable door or window to provide natural airflow.
-Additionally, areas with high moisture areas such as kitchens and bathrooms need to have an externally vented extractor fan to eliminate moisture.
+Each living space within a rental home must have at least one openable windows or an exterior door to provide natural ventilation.
+In addition, humid spaces like kitchens and bathrooms must have a suitable externally vented extractor to eliminate moisture.

-The ventilation standard is all about recognising the fact that dried air can be less difficult to heat and the property that is properly ventilated is less likely to grow mould and damp.
+This ventilation standard is all about recognising that dry air will be easier to heat and an apartment that is well-ventilated is less likely to develop damp and mould.

-Bedrooms, living spaces, dining rooms, and kitchens are considered liveable spaces.
-Connecting spaces such as the hallway aren’t considered living spaces and therefore do not need an opening window or door.
+Living rooms, bedrooms, kitchens, and dining rooms are considered liveable spaces.
+Connecting spaces like the hallway aren’t liveable and therefore are not need an opening window or door.

-Each window, door , or Skylight requirements for them to be in a position to open to the outside while remaining at an open angle, allowing for fresh air circulation and ventilation.
+Each window, door or Skylight requirements for them to be in a position to open to the outside while remaining fixed in an open position, allowing to circulate fresh air as well as ventilation.

-The bathrooms in all kitchens and any other room in your home that has shower, bath and cooktop or another humidity-generating items will need adequate extractor fans that are vented towards the outside.
-The Healthy Homes Assessment service will ensure that there is sufficient ventilation in every living space that includes extractor fans that are suitable in areas of high moisture.
+The bathrooms in all kitchens as well as any other space in your house that houses a bath, shower cooker or any other humidity-generating items will need appropriate extractor fans which are vented towards the outside.
+The Healthy Homes Assessment service will ensure that there is sufficient ventilation in each livable space with the right extractor fan in high moisture areas.

 building ventilation inspections